Architecture is a science of buildings.

 The lens quality matters a lot when it comes to interior architectural photography.

-You have to get as much detail as you can in a single shot.
+You have to get as much detail as possible in a single shot.

-For my interior architectural photography projects, I trust the Tokina 11-16mm f2.8, the best lens for interior architectural photography.
+I trust the Tokina 11-16mm f2.8 for my interior architectural photography projects the best lens for interior architectural photography.

-I have been using this lens for interior photography for so long, and it always helps me get the desirable images.
+I have used this lens for interior photography for so long, which always helps me get the desirable images.

 This lens is the perfect option for interior architectural photography because of the features I have discovered.